atheriel/xrprof/README.md

 The `Rprof.out` format is written to standard output and errors or other messages are written to standard error.

+On Windows, R's process ID (PID) can be looked up in Task Manager.

 Along with the sampling profiler itself, there is also a `stackcollapse-Rprof.R` script in `tools/` that converts the `Rprof.out` format to one that can be